-Foot Podiatrist from Footwork Podiatry in North Shore Sydney CBD Sports Clinic Says Durant’s Achilles Injury Could Happen To Anyone
+Foot Podiatrist from The Footwork Clinic in Chatswood Sydney CBD Sports Clinic Says Durant’s Achilles Injury Could Happen To Anyone

-Ruptured Achilles pushes MVP Durant out of NBA finals
+Ruptured Achilles pushed MVP Durant out of NBA finals

 However, the Warrior’s 1-point triumph over the Raptors in Game 5 came at the cost of star player and MVP Kevin Durant.
 Early in the second quarter, Durant keeled over in pain, visually clasping below the back of his right calf.

 Durant had suffered a painful rupture to his Achilles tendon, a flexible band of connective tissue which joins the lower calf muscle to the bone of the heel.
 While an Achilles tendon tear generally doesn’t end an NBA career, history shows that it can cause ongoing issues to its sufferers.